jejacks0n/teaspoon/README.md

 </dd>

 <dt> boot_partial </dt><dd>
   Partial to be rendered in the head tag of the runner.
-You can define your own, or use one of the provided ones.
-Overrides go in `support/partials/_boot.html.erb` for instance.<br/><br/>
+You can use the provided ones or define your own by creating a `_boot.html.erb` in your fixtures path, and adjust the config to `"/boot"` for instance.<br/><br/>

   <b>available:</b> boot, boot_require_js<br/>
   <b>default:</b> <code>"boot"</code>